 You do not need to create an account on ‘www.conquest.asn.au’, but to view and modify your schedule you will need to sign up to Warhorn at ‘https://warhorn.net/’.

 Do I have to pay to enter Conquest?

 It’s free to enter the venue and look around at trader stalls.
-An entry fee is required if you want to participate in timetabled games and the board game library (when available).
+An entry fee is required if you want to participate in timetabled games, walk-up games, and the board game library (when available).

 Some attendees may be granted free entry if they have opted to volunteer or GM for a majority of the weekend.
 We have a kind of honour system: You scratch our back by helping run or promote the convention, and we will reward you with a free pass.
 However, it doesn’t work the other way around.
 One may not play a game first, and then “pay off” with volunteering later – What’s to stop you from leaving after you’ve had your game?

 Some may also be granted free entry to the convention to provide media coverage.
 The decision to hand out free passes is up to the discretion of Con-Orgs.

 Do I have to pay to play games if I’m a GM or Volunteer?